bwilson245/Optimization-Benchmarks/README.md

 readability of your code.

-- When I implemented the VariableBenchmark class, I was perplexed because the results were inconsistent.
-I knew that couldn't be the case because one method was using the primitives' wrapper class, and from what I knew from the ObjectInstantiationBenchmark, creating new objects has quite the overhead.
+- When I implemented the VariableOptimizations class, I was perplexed because the results were inconsistent.
+I knew that couldn't be the case because one method was using the primitives' wrapper class, and from what I knew from the ObjectInstantiationOptimizations, creating new objects has quite the overhead.
 The thought occurred to me that I was running the unOptimized method first and maybe at some point during the optimized method, java was running garbage collection.
 I decided to create the add() method instead of utilizing the List's built in add method so that I could call System.gc() after adding the results of the test to hopefully prevent java from interfering with the test results.
 Afterwards, the